 - 10. I understand that these rules apply to any privately owned ICT equipment (such as a laptop, mobile phone, USB drive) I bring to school or to a school-related activity.
 It also applies to material accessed via VPN, personal "hotspot" or other means.
 Any images or material on such equipment must be appropriate to the school environment.
 I also understand that the school can view the contents stored on these devices when brought to school or a school activity. - 11.
 I will not connect any device (such as a USB drive, camera or phone) to, or attempt to run any software on, school ICT without a teacher's permission.
+This includes all wireless technologies. - drive, camera or phone) to, or attempt to run any software on, school ICT without a teacher's permission.
 This includes all wireless technologies. - 12.
 I will ask a teacher's permission before giving out any personal information (including photos) online about myself or any other person.
 I will also get permission from any other person involved.
 Personal information includes name, address, email address, phone numbers, and photos. - 13.
 I will respect all ICT systems in use at school and treat all ICT equipment with care.
 This includes: - Not intentionally disrupting the smooth running of any school ICT systems - Not attempting to gain unauthorised access to any system - Following all school cybersafety rules, and not joining in if other students choose to be irresponsible with ICT - Reporting any breakages/damage to a staff member. - 14.
 I understand that the school may monitor traffic and material sent and received using the school's ICT network.
 The school may use filtering and/or monitoring software to restrict access to certain sites and data, including email. - 15.
 I understand that the school may audit its computer network, Internet access facilities, computers and other school ICT equipment/devices or commission an independent forensic audit.
-Auditing of the above items may include any stored content, and all aspects of their use, including email. - 16.
+Auditing of the above items may include any stored content, and all aspects of their use, including email. - e, including email. - 16.
 I understand that if I break these rules, the school may inform my parent(s).
 In serious cases the school may take disciplinary action against me.
 I also understand that my family may be charged for repair costs.
 If illegal material or activities are involved, it may be necessary for the school to inform the police.